The monodromy groups of lisse sheaves and overconvergent $F$-isocrystals: Coefficient objects

 \begin{rema} Suppose that $\Elx=\El$, then there exists an isomorphism of functors $\eta:\omega_{x,\El} \Rightarrow \omega_{x,\El}\circ (F^s)^*$.
-For lisse sheaves, this is induced by the choice of an étale path between $x$ and the $\F$-point over $x$ with respect to $F^{s}:X\to X$.
-In the case of overconvergent $F$-isocrystals, this is constructed in \cite[§2.4.18]{Abe}.
-Let us briefly recall it.
+For lisse sheaves, this is induced by the choice of an étale path between $x$ and the $\F$-point sent to $x$ via $F^{s}:X\to X$.
+In the case of overconvergent $F$-isocrystals, it is constructed in \cite[§2.4.18]{Abe}.
+Thanks to the existence of $\eta$ and Proposition \ref{F-equiv:p}, one can define a \textit{Weil group} for coefficient objects over the field $\El$ (cf. §\ref{a-Weil:c}). \end{rema}